projectcalico/calico/networking/ipv6.md

 TBD - operator steps

-#### (Optional) Configure the Kubernetes control plane to operate over IPv6
+#### Configure the Kubernetes control plane to operate over IPv6

+(Optional).
 Depending on your networking set up, you may want to configure the Kubernetes control plane to operate over IPv6 for dual stack or IPv6 only.

 To configure Kubernetes components, enable IPv6 using the following flags.